amatos/amelia/README.md

 The installer makes extended use of bash functions, so it can be easily modified to serve specific use-cases effortlessly, if so desired.

-Where applicable, configuration takes place EXCLUSIVELY in the corresponding drop-in directories and never at the original '.conf' files, so the installed system preserves its functionality across updates and maintenance is minimized.
+Where applicable, configuration takes place EXCLUSIVELY in the corresponding drop-in directories and never at the original ".conf" files, so the installed system preserves its functionality across updates and maintenance is minimized.